Albena Simeonova

-Albena Simeonova (born 1964) is a Bulgarian environmental activist.
+Albena Simeonova Varbanova (Албена Симеонова Върбанова; born 1964) is a Bulgarian environmental activist.
 She is a key figure in the opposition to the Bulgarian Belene nuclear power plant.

 Education / Profession

 Albena Simeonova studied at the Sofia University specializing in Biology and Chemistry.
 She completed a postgraduate degree with work in Ecology.
 She spent several years teaching at the secondary school level.

 From 1991 she worked as Senior Ecologist for the Botevgrad council administration.

 She served as the Executive Director of the Foundation for Ecological Education and Training in Sofia from 1994 to 1996, this was next to serving as the Vice chair of the Bulgarian Green Party.

 Since 1999 she has worked in the agricultural sector, being a pioneer of the organic movement in Bulgaria.
 In 2017, her exploitation extended on 275 hectares of organic cultures, which included cereals, vegetal farming and vineyards.

 In 2009, she founded the Bulgaria’s Association of Bioproducers, of which she is president.
 She is also the Chair of the Foundation for Environment and Agriculture.